-The East Coast Deepwater Trawl Sector (ECDTS) began as an exploratory fishery in the early 1990s, primarily taking orange roughy (Hoplostethus atlanticus)near Lord Howe Rise (Figure 10.1).
+The East Coast Deepwater Trawl Sector (ECDTS) is located beyond the 4,000 m isobath of the continental margin off eastern Australia.
+The ECDTS began as an exploratory fishery in the early 1990s, primarily taking small quantities of orange roughy (Hoplostethus atlanticus) and other deepwater species near Lord Howe Rise (Figure 10.1).
 The northern part of the fishery became part of the Coral Sea Fishery in 1994, and the southern part was amalgamated with the Southern and Eastern Scalefish and Shark Fishery (SESSF) in 2000.

 The ECDTS area is adjacent to Australia’s extended continental-shelf jurisdiction (recognised in 2008 under the United Nations Convention on the Law of the Sea).
 New Zealand and Australian vessels fish in adjacent high-seas waters of the South Pacific Regional Fisheries Management Organisation Convention area.
-The distributions of most deepwater species taken by this sector extend well beyond the Exclusive Economic Zone (EEZ) areas fished by the sector, extending into the high seas, and across Lord Howe Rise and Challenger Plateau to the New Zealand EEZ.
+The distributions of most deepwater species taken by this sector extend well beyond the Australian Exclusive Economic Zone (EEZ), extending into the high seas, and across Lord Howe Rise and Challenger Plateau to the New Zealand EEZ.

 Demersal and midwater trawl

 Input controls: limited entry, boat SFRs, permits